Reem57/n224-too/tech_plan.md

 - Firebase/other Databases
 - Raspberry Pi (Hosting)
 - MIT License
-- PII Concerns: Forum page in project could leak personal information and login/register information could also be compromised
+- PII Concerns: Forum page in project could leak personal information.
+Ways to prevent PII concerns is a login page which requires users to login before they access resources like notes so they are the only ones to see the information.

 ## Flow Charts